Psychophysiology

 What is Psychophysiology?

-The study of Psychophysiology examines the relationship between physiological signals (generate by the body and the brain) and the psychological processes (mental perception quality).
-We describe the link between the mental states by using non-invasive measurements from several parts of the body.
+Psychophysiology explores the relationship between physiological signals – generated by the body and the brain – and psychological processes such as perception, emotion, and cognition.
+Mental states are assessed using non-invasive measurements from various parts of the body, allowing for objective insights into internal processes.

 Implications